ihinsdale/mean-local-auth/README.md

     * In `testing.email` and `testing.email2`, enter different email address that can be used by the tests in `/test/express/auth.js` to test the creation of user accounts.
     * In `AWSSES`, enter the access key id and secret access key associated with your AWS account.
 These credentials are used to send password reset emails via AWS's Simple Email Service.
 If you prefer to use a different provider for sending password reset emails, you would customize `forgot` within `/lib/routes/passwordReset.js`.

-5. From within `/sysadmin/dev`, run:
-        ansible-playbook -i development site.yml -vvvv
+1. If you don't want your configuration information/credentials to be stored in version control, add a line for config.json to your .gitignore file, then type: git rm --cached lib/config/config.json to untrack the file from your repo.
+Then commit and push to origin.

+1. In the `/sysadmin/dev/development` inventory file, replace all four instances of `ansible_ssh_host=` with the IP address of your server.
+This will be the same IP you used to define `meanlocalauth_ip` in `/group_vars/all`.

+1. You are now ready to deploy.
+From within `/sysadmin/dev`, run: ansible-playbook -i development site.yml -vvvv If you used ansible-vault to encrypt your `/group_vars` files, you will need to add the `--ask-vault-pass` flag to this command.

 That's it!
 If the playbook finished without error, as it should have, your own version of mean-local-auth will be up and running!

 #### Upgrading your app code